SacrilegeWasTaken/c3dlc/README.md

 - Fixed bug that colors were a little bit different.
 - Now taking LAB values from colors.txt and converting it to RGB.
 ## 1.1
-- Major improvements in code readability
+- Major improvements in code readability.
 ## 1.0
-- First upload
+- First upload.

 # Old python version
 Old python version still in repository in the legacy folder.
 But it will never be updated by myself.